DanielAMoreno5775/jwks-server/README.md

 # runtime/cgo
 cc1.exe: sorry, unimplemented: 64-bit mode not compiled in
 ```
-perform the following steps.
+perform the following steps (assuming a Windows computer).
- 1. Install the tdm-gcc-64 bundle
+ 1. Install the tdm-gcc-64 bundle for x86-64
- 2. Add that to the path
+ 2. Add the file path to the PATH variable (Example: C:\TDM-GCC-64\bin)
+ 3. Move that file path to the top of the PATH variable list to prevent conflicts
- 3. If the issue is still having issues, alter `go env` to point to tdm
+ 4. If the issue persists, alter `go env` to point to that file path

 ## Screenshots
 ![Coverage of Custom Test Suite](./Custom-Test-Suite-Screenshot.png)